greenstick/interactor/README.md

 To track a users interactions with an element, simply add the 'interaction' CSS class to the element.

 Have a conversion point on your page?
-You can add that too, just add the 'conversion' CSS class to your conversion's HTML element.
+You can add that too, just add the `.conversion` CSS class to your conversion's HTML element.

 Want to track a user's interactions and/or conversions with different element classes already on your page?
 Create multiple instances and allow each to target a specific element to track.
-No update to your HTML neccessary!
+No update to your HTML neccessary.

 Example: